 Marsala is a fortified wine from Italy.
-It’s made from either white or red grapes and gets fortified with neutral brandy.
-Typically, Marsala is served as a dessert wine, but it’s also a popular ingredient in cooking.
+It is made from either white or red grapes and fortified with neutral brandy.
+Marsala wines range from dry to very sweet, depending on the style.

-Woodhouse’s fellow countrymen enjoyed the wine, so he decided to invest in the region and its wineries.
-Within a couple of decades, Marsala wines became extremely popular all over the United Kingdom, especially in the Royal Navy.
+Woodhouse’s fellow countrymen enjoyed the wine, so he invested in the region and its wineries.
+Within a couple of decades, Marsala wines became extremely popular throughout the United Kingdom, especially in the Royal Navy.

 In the 1830s, the Italian winemaker Vincenzo Florio started to build an impressive winery that contributed to spreading the popularity of Marsala across Europe.
 Today, this company is still one of the biggest producers of Marsala wine.

 We can distinguish multiple types of Marsala.
 The most basic distinction bases on their colors:

 - Oro Marsala has a rich golden color.

 - Robino Marsala is a wine of ruby red color.